CodeConnoisseur74/synth-sax-color-theme/README.md

 * Download the VS Code extension by KatsuteDev [Background](https://github.com/KatsuteDev/Background)
 * Follow the instructions provided by KatesuteDev in the README.md.
+* Set the opacity to 0.8 for the same effect as the image below:

 ![sax-synth-background-image](https://github.com/CodeConnoisseur74/synth-sax-color-theme/assets/106032462/5e8c68dd-410f-4e3b-a564-da35c9cc69fa)